prfmcf/lyrics/無限未来/English.md

-# 無限未来
+# 無限未来 (Mugen Mirai)

 ```
-無限未来
+Mugen Mirai (Infinite Future)
 Perfume

-作詞: 中田ヤスタカ
-作曲: 中田ヤスタカ
+Lyric: Yasutaka Nakata
+Composer: Yasutaka Nakata
+Translation: @prfmcf

+*This lyric is created by @prfmcf.
+The translation might be different to actual meaning.
 ```

 ---

-時間を止めて 瞬きも見える

-目を凝らす未来 印象 連続 天の上

-震える光 瞬く世界が 少しずつ少しづつ
+We can see blinking by stopping time

+Strain eyes to the future, continuous impression above the sky

+Vibrating light, shiny word is little bit, little bit

-加速してく Story Story (Maybe so Maybe so Maybe)
+Speeding up Story Story (Maybe so Maybe so Maybe)

-醒めない夢に (Maybe so Maybe so Maybe)
+Never ending dream (Maybe so Maybe so Maybe)

-さよなら今夜 Starry (Maybe so Maybe so Maybe)
+Goodbye Starry night (Maybe so Maybe so Maybe)

-ほら飛ぶよ Are you ready?
+Look, I'll fly Are you ready?

 Maybe so Maybe so Maybe

-Ahh Maybe so Maybe so 無限未来
+Ahh Maybe so Maybe so Mugen Mirai

 Maybe so Maybe so Maybe

-ほら飛ぶよ Are you ready?
+Look, I'll fly Are you ready?

-初めての Wonder Land それぞれ花咲いて

-大地を撫でる 魔法の音に乗って

-眩しい光 体を慣らして 少しずつ少しづつ
+First time of Wonder Land, each flower blooms

+Get a magical sound that stroke ground

+Get your body used to shiny light, a little bit, little bit

-加速してく Story Story (Maybe so Maybe so Maybe)
+Speeding up Story Story (Maybe so Maybe so Maybe)

-醒めない夢に (Maybe so Maybe so Maybe)
+Never ending dream (Maybe so Maybe so Maybe)

 (Maybe so Maybe so Maybe)

-さよなら今夜 Starry (Maybe so Maybe so Maybe)
+Goodbye Starry night (Maybe so Maybe so Maybe)

 Starry Story (Maybe so Maybe so Maybe)

 Story (Maybe so Maybe so Maybe)

-さよなら今夜 Starry (Maybe so Maybe so Maybe)
+Goodbye Starry night (Maybe so Maybe so Maybe)

-ほら飛ぶよ Are you ready?
+Look, I'll fly Are you ready?

 Maybe so Maybe so Maybe

-Ahh Maybe so Maybe so 無限未来
+Ahh Maybe so Maybe so Mugen Mirai

 Maybe so Maybe so Maybe

-ほら飛ぶよ Are you ready?
+Look, I'll fly Are you ready?